zhcmeng/smolagents/docs/source/en/guided_tour.md

 ## Tools

 A tool is an atomic function to be used by an agent.
+To be used by an LLM, it also needs a few attributes that constitute its API and will be used to describe to the LLM how to call this tool:
+- A name
+- A description
+- Input types and descriptions
+- An output type

 You can for instance check the [`PythonInterpreterTool`]: it has a name, a description, input descriptions, an output type, and a `__call__` method to perform the action.